 Amati, R., Bellandi, T., Kaissi, A. A. & Hannawa, A. F. Towards the Validation of the Integrative Quality Care Assessment Tool (INQUAT): More Attention to the Processes of Care.
 International Journal of Health Care Quality Assurance.

 Hannawa, A. F. & Postel, S. (2018).
 Neue Wege für Patientensicherheit: Sichere Kommunikation -- Evidenzbasierte Kernkompetenzen mit Fallstudien aus der Pflege-Praxis.
 Berlin/Boston: Walter deGruyter.

 RECENT PUBLISHED WORK

-Hannawa, A. F. (in press).
+Hannawa, A. F. (2018).
 "SACCIA Safe Communication:" Five core competencies for safe and high-quality care.
 Journal of Patient Safety and Risk Management.